Iceland car rental Show menu

 Yes

-Although this might seem like the SUV is the best option when traveling to Iceland, it really does depend on what you plan on doing during your visit.
-Many of the main attractions, such as the Blue Lagoon, Golden Circle route and sights in Reykjavik are all available through the main roads.
-If you plan on being more adventurous then you should think about an SUV as this is able to navigate all areas in Iceland and most normal weather circumstances.
-The added benefit with a campervan is that you can of course use camping sites around the country and don’t have to pay for hotels.
+Although this might seem like the SUV is the best option when travelling to Iceland, it really does depend on your plans.
+Many of the main attractions, such as the Blue Lagoon, Golden Circle route and sights in Reykjavik, are all accessible via main roads, which are navigable with ease in a hatchback.
+If you plan on being more adventurous during your time in Iceland, then you should think about an SUV as these are able to navigate all terrains in Iceland and in most normal weather circumstances.
+The added benefit of a campervan is that you can, of course, use campsites around the country, saving money on hotels.

 Should I Get Insurance When Renting a Car In Iceland?

-• Gravel Insurance; driving on the F Roads and in the highlands, you car can get damage from loose gravel, especially from the cars in front of you.
+• Gravel Insurance; driving on the F Roads and in the highlands, you car can get damaged from loose gravel, especially from the cars in front of you.

 • Sandstorm Protection; although this is not a regular occurrence, if you do encounter a sandstorm this can damage your car.